Aakash1103Jha/Aakash1103Jha/README.md

 A results-driven Technical Lead with more than half a decade of experience and a proven track record of strong commitment to delivering robust and user-centric solutions, ensuring seamless user experiences across diverse platforms.
 Adept at identifying bottlenecks, troubleshooting issues, and providing effective solutions.

-Demonstrating leadership by leading cross-functional teams and contributing to the success of diverse projects, and organisational abilities to lead multiple concurrent test paths in domains spanning, but not limited to e-Commerce, e-Education, Fintech and CRM.
+Demonstrating leadership by spearheading cross-functional teams and contributing to the success of diverse projects, and organisational abilities to lead multiple concurrent test paths in domains spanning, but not limited to e-Commerce, e-Education, Fintech and CRM.

 * 🌍  I'm based in New Delhi, India
 * 🖥️  See my portfolio at [aakashjha.dev](https://www.aakashjha.dev)